Gauteng Information | Conference Venues Gauteng | Conference Centres | Conferences Gauteng

 About the Gauteng Province of South Africa

-The name Gauteng is derived comes from a Sesotho word which means Place of Gold.
-The word Gauteng was the historical Sesotho name for Johannesburg after the discovery of gold in the region.
-Gauteng's southern border is the Vaal River, which separates it from the Free State.
-It also borders on North West to the west, Limpopo to the north, and Mpumalanga to the east.
-Gauteng is the only landlocked province of South Africa without a foreign border.
+Gauteng means Place of Gold in Sesotho.
+The word is a historical Sesotho name given to Johannesburg after gold was discovered in the region.
+Gauteng is bordered by the Vaal River with Free State to the south; it also borders with North West Province to the west, Limpopo Province to the north, and the Mpumalanga Province to the east.
+Most of Gauteng is situated on the Highveld region of South Africa.

 Click here for Conference Centres in Gauteng

-The Gauteng province of South Africa is generally divided into five regions namely the Greater Pretoria region, Greater Johannesburg Region, Southern Gauteng, the West Rand and the East Rand.
+The Gauteng province of South Africa is divided into five regions namely the Greater Johannesburg area, Greater Pretoria Region, the East Rand and the West Rand and Southern Gauteng.

-Gauteng is growing rapidly due to mass urbanisation.
-This rapid growth has brought with it both opportunities and challenges.
-Transport is one of these challenges, and Johannesburg, as the core of Gauteng, is beginning to experience the heavy traffic problems of cities such as Los Angeles and Bangkok.
-The Gautrain Rapid Rail Link is an attempt to remedy this problem, by providing efficient high-speed rail between Pretoria, Sandton, Johannesburg and OR Tambo International Airport.
+Gauteng is growing rapidly due to mass urbanization, which has brought with it both opportunities and challenges.
+One of these challenges is transport and Johannesburg, as the core of Gauteng, is beginning to experience the traffic problems of other major cities.
+The Gautrain Rapid Rail Link is an attempt to resolve this problem, by providing effective high-speed rail between OR Tambo International Airport, Sandton, Johannesburg, Pretoria.

 Attractions of Gauteng